 - Applicants can only bid for the property type and size they are allowed.
-See 4.4.13 - 80% of the properties advertised will be open for bidding by all applicants. - 20% of the properties advertised will be targeted for social landlord tenant transfers only. - Targeted adverts for adapted units, those restricted under a local letting plan, rural letting scheme or s106 agreement. - Applicants will be limited to 3 offers. - Ensuring a balance between homeless applicants and other priority need with local demand in Band 1.
+See 4.4.14 - 80% of the properties advertised will be open for bidding by all applicants. - 20% of the properties advertised will be targeted for social landlord tenant transfers only.
+This will need to be reviewed if a CHR is introduced. - Targeted adverts for adapted units, those restricted under a local letting plan, rural letting scheme or s106 agreement. - Applicants will be limited to 3 offers. - Ensuring a balance between homeless applicants and other priority need with local demand in Band 1.